mem48/geocompr/main.md

 <p class="caption">(\#fig:relation-objects)Points (p 1 to 4), line and polygon objects arranged to demonstrate spatial relations.</p>
 </div>

-Starting with the simplest case, which can see which of the points intersect in some way with the polygon using `st_intersects()` as follows:
+Starting with the simplest case, where you can see which of the points intersect in some way with the polygon using `st_intersects()` as follows:

 ```r